Free Franchise Consulting: What It Really Means

 I recently went through an evaluation with a firm offering free franchise consulting.
 They concluded that my best franchise opportunity was a concept in which I have little interest – fast food.
 My goal is a solid money maker and this might be a great investment, but it just doesn’t excite me.
 Am I right or wrong in feeling doubtful about this suggestion?
 Any thoughts?

-First, you’re right; 100% right about having your doubts.
+First, you’re 100% right about having your doubts.
 Only you should decide which business best fits you and your needs.
-When a franchise or any business opportunity doesn’t doesn’t excite, run as fast as you can.
-If it doesn’t feel right, the money doesn’t matter.
+When a franchise or any opportunity doesn’t feel right, run as fast as you can.
+The money doesn’t matter.

 Ultimately, nothing is free.
-After due consideration, the difference between a consultant and a broker is clear.
-This is not to say brokers are necessarily deceptive.
-In fact, your free consultant is probably very sincere in their recommendations.
-But understand this.
-When a bad franchise purchase is made, the cost goes way beyond the “total initial investment”; a bad franchise purchase WILL BE LIFE ALTERING.
+This is not to say brokers are deceptive.
+In fact, your free consultant is probably very sincere.
+But understand this: A bad franchise purchase WILL BE LIFE ALTERING.
 If you want to read about franchise horror stories, here’s your source.
-When your guide is paid as a result of you buying a franchise, you must question whether everything is being done to protect your best interests.

 The first step in owning a franchise should be a personal assessment to define oneself in a self-employed environment.
-A test or questionnaire does not provide that kind of insight.
-Our proposed launching pad for reaching reasonable conclusions about yourself is The Focus Program for Emerging Entrepreneurs.
-In this program you are challenged to study yourself, reflect, and create a personal portrait describing your entrepreneurial self.
+A questionnaire sometimes used by a broker does not provide that kind of insight.
+Our proposed launching pad is The Focus Program for Emerging Entrepreneurs.
+The program challenges you to study yourself and create a personal portrait describing your entrepreneurial self.
 It’s a logical first step to business ownership.

-Here’s the bottom line.
-Free franchise consulting can provide an introduction to franchising and a variety of opportunities they represent, but if you are buying a franchise and want sound counsel and serious due diligence dedicated to your protection, a fee for service consultant is for you.
+Free franchise consulting can provide an introduction to franchising and a variety of opportunities to consider, but if you’re buying a franchise and want serious due diligence protection, a fee for service consultant is for you.